LegitWorks/SmartDisc/README.md

 ```

 After adding these we can connect to the bluetooth while the sensor is working.
 Next we needed to add the control to start the reading when given command in [Serial Bluetooth Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=en).
+When testing what different inputs do, we figured out that input 1 gets a value of 49.
+So we implemented that to the code.
 ```bash
 int incoming;